020 8270 4222

 Year 10 students will continue with their work from Year 9 studying further units in Biology, Chemistry and Physics.

 Our most academically able students will study for Separate Science in Biology, Chemistry and Physics.
 The Separate Sciences GCSEs are designed to build upon the skills and content required at GCSE level, but also stretch and challenge students by bridging the gap to their A-Level qualifications.

 The remainder in the year group will study for a Combined Science GCSE where they achieve a double GCSE grade at the end of Year 11.

 WYear 11 students will continue with their work from Years 9 and 10 studying the remaining units in Biology, Chemistry and Physics before revising for their GCSE exams at the end of the year.

 Exam board used for GCSE

-The exam board used for GCSE Science is OCR Twenty First Century.
+The exam board that we use for GCSE Science is OCR Twenty First Century.